 - Due to the decline in output, there were shortages of goods, which pushes prices up.
 Nominal demand was rising because people had more paper money.
 This combination of more money chasing fewer goods caused very rapid rises in price.
 When there is a shortage – prices rise.
 Combined with printing more money and this shortage of actual goods, prices rose rapidly.

-Ironically, this shortage of supply has been made worse by the imposition of price controls.
-These fix prices for basic goods.
-But, because the cost of production has been increasing faster than prices, suppliers have little incentive to supply (at least to official channels).
-This makes the shortage worse and therefore the likelihood of inflation stronger.
+Ironically, this shortage of supply was made worse by the imposition of price controls.
+Price controls set the price for basic goods (the idea was to keep prices affordable and stop inflation).
+But, because the cost of production increased faster than prices, suppliers had little incentive to supply the goods (at least through the official channels).
+This made the shortage worse and the actual inflation worse.

 Inflation Rates in Zimbabwe

 - People couldn’t afford basic goods.
 Zimbabwe had the worst of both worlds – prices rising faster than wages and incomes.
 People became “poverty billionaires’ It was no good having a salary of One billion dollars if a loaf of bread cost two billion.